Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-In comparison to Gran-DAG, the nonlinear version of NoTears formulates the acyclicity function to be independent of the depth of the \ac{MLP}, as the trace regularizer is applied only to the trainable weights in the first hidden layer of the Sigmoid-based neural network \shortcite{NoTears_nonlinear}.
+In comparison to Gran-DAG, the nonlinear version of NoTears formulates the acyclicity function to be independent of the depth of the \ac{MLP}, as the trace regularizer is applied only to the trainable weights in the first hidden layer of a Sigmoid-based neural network \citep{NoTears_nonlinear}.
 NoTears-\ac{MLP} makes use of two sets of trainable weights in the first hidden layer, $\theta\plus$ and $\theta\minus$.
 Both sets of trainable matrices with positive and negative bounds participate in the forward pass of the \ac{MLP} for the modelling of the passively observed attributes, as well as in the computation of the acyclicity constraint.
-Similarly to Gran-DAG, NoTears-\ac{MLP} relies on the idea, that the graph coefficients, which are computed using an \ac{MLP}'s trainable weights, depict the functional relationship between each graph vertex, i.e. the target variables of the \ac{MLP}, and the remaining input variables, i.e., the predictors.
+Similarly to Gran-DAG, NoTears-\ac{MLP} relies on the idea that the graph coefficients, which are computed using an \ac{MLP}'s trainable weights, depict the functional relationship between each graph vertex, i.e. the target variables of the \ac{MLP}, and the remaining input variables, i.e., the predictors.
 Contrary to Gran-DAG and GOLEM, NoTears-\ac{MLP} does not maximize directly the data likelihood as the squared error loss is used for the differentiable objective function.
 However, NoTears-\ac{MLP} provides a flexible generic gradient-based framework using \ac{MLP}s for the structure recovery of parametric and nonparametric, including nonlinear \ac{SEM}.
-Since NoTears-\ac{MLP} refrains from assuming certain type of ground truth \ac{SEM}, we include NoTears-\ac{MLP} in the set of our benchmark models.
-Besides the Sigmoid-based \ac{MLP} implementation, \shortciteA{NoTears_nonlinear} provide a nonlinear version using orthogonal basis expansions.
-We do not include this version in our empirical analysis, as \shortciteA{NoTears_nonlinear} report that the NoTears \ac{MLP} with Sigmoid delivers a superior performance in a wide range of test settings.\\
+Besides the Sigmoid-based \ac{MLP} implementation, \citet{NoTears_nonlinear} provide a nonlinear version using orthogonal basis expansions.
+We do not include this version in our empirical analysis, as \citet{NoTears_nonlinear} report that the NoTears \ac{MLP} with Sigmoid delivers superior performance in a wide range of test settings.\\